Jembe/jembe/README.md

 <html>
 ```

-## Jembe Components Examples
+## Code Examples

-To test the following examples, add code to a new project created with `$ jembe startproject` command.
+To run examples, add code into a new project created with `$ jembe startproject` command.

-> Following examples assumes that the project is named **'myproject'**.
+> Following examples assumes that the Jembe project is named **'myproject'**.

 ### Hello World

-Not very exciting minimal Jembe application.
+Example on creating simple static Jembe Component.

 ##### myproject/pages/hello_world.py
 ``` python